A Repository of Future Weather

 Get started

 In 2003 more than 14,000 people died in a heatwave in Paris.
+Heat related deaths can be high even in cities accustomed to extreme heat, such as the 1,344 excess deaths attributed to the 2010 heatwave in Ahmedabad in India (a 43% increase from baseline).
 Such heatwaves are predicted to become more common as the atmosphere warms, indicating that ensuring that buildings and systems have been tested with future weather is an important strategy in reducing mortality and morbidity.

 The projects this website links to are attempts to provide scientists, engineers, the media and the public with information about local future weather.
-By entering a post code, you can download various computer files, each of which contain a year of possible local weather, now or in the future.
-At the moment only the UK is covered (at a resolution of 5km by 5km), but we hope to soon add India, and hope others will consider adding other places.
+By entering a post code (UK only) or latitude and longitude, you can download various computer files, each of which contain a year of possible local weather, now or in the future.
+At the moment the UK is covered (at a resolution of 5 km by 5 km) and India (at 25 km by 25 km), and hope the research community will consider adding other places.

 The future of the UK's weather